CalyxOS/calyxos.org/microG.md

    If that is not set, we make the play services check return false.
    Will require modifications to microG but it seems a lot simpler than the alternative.
    Can display this in the microG settings, and potentially allow it to be enabled / disabled if that works.
 It could also be enabled disabled per app, but that would take some extra work.
+4) Simply disable microG from SetupWizard if user doesn't want it.
+Really simple, works well too.

+That's it, the fourth idea seems ok.